 All That Philly Jazz is a place-based public history project that is telling the story of Philadelphia jazz from bebop to hip-hop.
 We are breathing life into jazz spots from A to Z, from the Aqua Lounge to Zanzibar Blue.
 From Dizzy Gillespie at the Downbeat to The Roots mural on South Street, we are mapping cultural assets, including jazz venues and landmarks, Walk of Fame plaques, historical markers and murals.

-All That Philly Jazz is about cultural heritage preservation.
+All That Philly Jazz is about advocacy and cultural heritage preservation.

 In the coming months, we will roll out a mobile app, All That Philly Jazz Heritage Trail.
 The self-guided walking tour will begin at 11th and Market, the former location of the Earle Theater.
-The walk will end at Broad and Christian, the former location of Union Local 274, the black musicians union founded by John Coltrane and Dizzy Gillespie.
+The walk will end at Broad and Christian, the former location of Union Local 274, the black musicians union whose members included John Coltrane and Dizzy Gillespie.